 Link the conclusions with the goals of the study but avoid unqualified statements and conclusions not adequately supported by the data.
 In particular, distinguish between clinical and statistical significance, and avoid making statements on economic benefits and costs unless the manuscript includes the appropriate economic data and analyses.
 Avoid claiming priority or alluding to work that has not been completed.
 State new hypotheses when warranted, but label them clearly.

 i.
 General Considerations Related to References

 Authors should provide direct references to original research sources whenever possible.
 References should not be used by authors, editors, or peer reviewers to promote self-interests.
+Authors should avoid citing articles in predatory or pseudo-journals.
 Although references to review articles can be an efficient way to guide readers to a body of literature, review articles do not always reflect original work accurately.
 On the other hand, extensive lists of references to original work on a topic can use excessive space.
 Fewer references to key original papers often serve as well as more exhaustive lists, particularly since references can now be added to the electronic version of published papers, and since electronic literature searching allows readers to retrieve published literature efficiently.

 Avoid citing a “personal communication” unless it provides essential information not available from a public source, in which case the name of the person and date of communication should be cited in parentheses in the text.
 For scientific articles, obtain written permission and confirmation of accuracy from the source of a personal communication.